-From Skye to Ullapool, Scotland’s west coast is renowned worldwide for its dramatic seascapes and fjord-like sea lochs, however, the Ardnamurchan, Morvern, Ardgour, Moidart, Sunart peninsular are a little bit special.
-Let me introduce you to one of my favourite parts of Scotland and one of the west coast’s true hidden gems – the Ardnamurchan Peninsula.
+From the Isle of Skye to Ullapool, Scotland’s west coast is renowned worldwide for its dramatic seascapes and fjord-like sea lochs, however, the Ardnamurchan, Morvern, Ardgour, Moidart, Sunart peninsular are a little bit special.
+Let me introduce you to one of my favourite parts of Scotland and one of the west coast of Scotland’s true hidden gems.

-Ardnamurchan or the ‘headland of the great seas’ (or more romantically, the headland of the sea hounds – otherwise known as otters!) is the most western part of the British mainland, and is beautifully unspoiled, wild and remote and is home to just 2000 people.
+The ‘headland of the great seas’ is the most western part of the British mainland and is beautifully unspoilt, wild and remote and is home to just 2000 people.
 If you want to get off the beaten track and discover this remote regions.
 Here is how to visit.

 Things to do on Ardnamurchan